google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Challenges in Maintaining Formality

-Maintaining formality can be challenging, particularly for novice academic writers who may be more accustomed to informal, conversational writing.
+Maintaining formality can be challenging, especially for novice academic writers who are more accustomed to informal, conversational writing.

 However, with practice, it becomes easier to shift into a formal writing mode.